dportik/dadi_pipeline/Two_Population_Pipeline/README.md

     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "anc_sym_mig", Models_2D.anc_sym_mig, rounds, 5, reps=reps, maxiters=maxiters, folds=folds, param_labels = "nu1, nu2, m, T1, T2")

-The model set can be added to by inserting your model in the 2D script, then adding an appropriate call for the Optimize_Functions.Optimize_Routine function, similar to the other models.
-However, the easiest way to analyze a custom model is to use the flexible *dadi_Run_Optimizations.py* script, changing the optional arguments to match the settings used here.
+The model set can be added to by inserting your model in the *Models_2D.py* script, then adding an appropriate call for the Optimize_Functions.Optimize_Routine function, similar to the other models.
+However, the simplest and easiest way to analyze a custom model is to use the flexible *dadi_Run_Optimizations.py* script, changing the optional arguments to match the settings used here.